 parere, sembrare piacere / dispiacere costar , valere rimanere, stare partire, andare, venire, arrivare salire, scendere, cadere entrare, uscire</pre>

 hope it helps :)

 I am completely confused by this translation and the answers given so far.
 My understanding is that "I have lived here" and "I have lived in the city" are both transitive, so surely should use 'abbiamo'.
-As kbrimington says, there is another example in Duolingo "Non abbiamo vissuti qui...".
+As kbrimington says, there is another example in Duolingo "Non abbiamo vissuto qui...".
 So isn't the translation here incorrect?
-Google translate also uses 'abbiamo' here.
+Google Translate also uses 'abbiamo' here.